Tech-Dex/RPi-Fan-Controller/README.md

 # RPi-Fan-Controller
-Automatically set fan's PWM based on CPU Temperature for a Raspberry Pi
+Automatically set fan's PWM based on CPU Temperature for a Raspberry Pi.
+This script will work only if you have the fan connected to RPi via a GPIO pin.

 ## Why I created this script?
 Why should you use it?
 I bought a Raspberry Pi 4 with [official case](https://www.raspberrypi.org/products/raspberry-pi-4-case/) and [official fan](https://www.raspberrypi.org/products/raspberry-pi-4-case-fan/) and the fan is very noisy.<br>